 A potential barrier to personalizing learning for students begins before teachers even enter the classroom: many teacher prep programs are not readying their preservice teachers to provide the kinds of environments that promote student agency and ownership of learning.
-Stacy Duffield, coordinator of the teacher education program at North Dakota State University, hopes to get ahead of the curve through her involvement with the North Dakota Personalized, Competency-Based Learning initiative.
+Stacy Duffield, coordinator of the teacher education program at North Dakota State University, hopes to get ahead of the curve through her involvement with the initiative to personalize learning in North Dakota.

 “We’re partnering with K-12 and the communities we serve to think about how we’re working together to prepare better teachers,” says Duffield.
 “We’re running on parallel tracks, and we can’t forget to reach out and remember that we’re all in this together.”

 Duffield is serving as an educator fellow with the Northern Cass Public School District 97, where she’ll help to champion personalized learning throughout the five-year initiative and work to educate and innovate with individuals throughout the community.
 She’s no stranger to the district, or to personalized learning – her program has been placing teachers in Northern Cass schools for their field experiences and she’s worked with the district to help develop a “gold standard” for what a preservice teacher needs to enter the classroom ready to personalize learning.

 For Duffield, personalized learning is about equipping her preservice teachers with a variety of instructional strategies and a deep understanding of what it means to be student-centered, and what student-centered practices actually look like.